ConacBreslin/CBBridge/README.md

 - make menu options dismiss on tapping logo when returning to home
 - provide a members’ section that could be logged in to,
 - provide an online discussion forum for bridge problems,
+- provide interactive bridge hands and quizzes,
-- ilnk to exisiting online bridge platforms like BridgeBaseOnline and RealBridge,
+- link to exisiting online bridge platforms like BridgeBaseOnline and RealBridge.
-- provide interactive bridge hands and quizzes.
+-

 ## Languages used
 [HTML5](https://en.wikipedia.org/wiki/HTML5)